sygnaltech/webflow-util/docs/databinding.md

 For SELECTS, the value posted is the `id` you specified in your script block.
 Make sure you chose the right field for that, and that you have no extraneous spaces.

-# Advanced Notes

-You can create as many collection data-sources as you want, but make certain they are each named differently.
-Webflow does have a limit on the number of Collection Lists per page, and these will count towards that.

-If you happen to already have a collection list on the page that displays exactly the data you want, you can use that Collection List as your datasource.
-Simply put your Embed block there, and apply the `wfu-data` attribute to the Collection List.
-Don't mark the Collection List as invisible, however you can mark the Embed element as invisible to avoid a messy look in your Designer.

-If you've hidden your Collection List, or your Embed, remember they're always available in your left-side navigation.

-If you use your data-source on multiple pages, you can build your Collection List into a Symbol.
-Wrap your Collection list in a DIV, and turn the DIV into a Symbol.
-This will allow you to more easily access that outmost Collection List element if you need to.